magic-jojo/tracker/docs/ConfigDB.md

 If the return value is False, the avi should be returned home ASAP.
 Sim time limits override and use travel time, but the cows will never figure this out.
 (If you request travel, then jump to a time-limited sim, both timers are running simultaneously.)

+	if NOT locked, return True
-	if location exists in locations:
-		if location(dwell) is 0, return True
+	if users(expires) has not passed, return True if location does NOT exist in locations, return False if location(dwell) is 0, return True
-		else If location(expires) has NOT passed, return True else if location(recovers) has passed
+	if location(expires) has NOT passed, return True if location(recovers) has NOT passed, return False
 	-- Start the sim timer
 	location(expires) = now() + dwell minutes
-			location(recovers) = now() + per days
+	location(recovers) = now() + per hours
 	return True
-		else return False
-	else If users(travel) is 0, return True else if users(expires) has not passed, return True else return False (unknown location, no travel time)

 Done